realdah/simple-json-replay-server/README.md

 ## Simple Features

+ * **Decoupled with production code** This json replay server will run only side by side in local development/testing environment on demand, **Zero** code change required in your production code.
  * **Simple command** to launch it with optional port and folder configuration.
  * **Supre Easy to create & maintain data** Create a pure json file in your replay data folder and you should get it right away, no programming is required.
  * **Advanced features** to allow you set more matching rules including query parameters, method, header, cookie etc.